AnnaWijetunga/AnnaWijetunga/README.md

 - ⚡ Fun fact: ...
 -->
 ![Hello](https://dev-to-uploads.s3.amazonaws.com/i/kwmshv5kgl9kctnwjzb9.jpg)

 ## Thanks for finding me here!

-- Head over to [DEV](https://dev.to/annawijetunga) for some light reading.
+- For some light reading, head over to [DEV](https://dev.to/annawijetunga)
-- Look below at my pinned projects to see some creations.
+- For some amusing fun, check out my projects below
+- For getting in touch, look to the left for contact info